-On October 9, 2009, we issued \$300.0 million in principal amount of 8%% senior notes due 2017.
-The 8%% senior notes will mature on October 15, 2017, and interest is paid semi-annually on April 15 and October 15 beginning April 15, 2010.
+On October 9, 2009, we issued \$300.0 million in principal amount of 83/8% senior notes due 2017.
+The 83/8% senior notes will mature on October 15, 2017, and interest is paid semi-annually on April 15 and October 15 beginning April 15, 2010.
 The net proceeds from the offering, after deducting underwriting discounts and estimated expenses of the offering, were approximately \$289.2 million.
 The net proceeds were used to repay in full borrowings outstanding under our bank credit facility and the remainder is being held for general corporate purposes.
 The new senior notes are senior unsecured obligations and rank equal in right of payment with all of our other existing and future senior unsecured indebtedness.
-The new senior notes are guaranteed by each of our operating subsidiaries and will be guaranteed by each of our other indebtedness.
+The new senior notes are guaranteed by each of our operating subsidiaries and will be guaranteed by each of our future restricted subsidiaries that guarantee or otherwise become liable with respect to our other indebtedness.
 The new senior notes include certain covenants that limit our ability to incur additional indebtedness, pay dividends, make restricted payments, create liens, and sell assets.

 The new senior notes are redeemable, at our option, at 104.188% of the principal amount after October 15, 2013, declining to 100% in 2015.
-We may redeem up to 35% of the aggregate principal amount of the 83⁄4% senior notes at a price of 108.375% of the principal amount plus accrued interest upon the issuance of equity securities until October 15, 2012.
+We may redeem up to 35% of the aggregate principal amount of the 83% senior notes at a price of 108.375% of the principal amount plus accrued interest upon the issuance of equity securities until October 15, 2012.
 If a specified change of control occurs, we must make an offer to purchase the notes at 101% of the principal amount plus any accrued interest.

-In connection with the issuance of the 83% senior notes, the borrowing base under our bank credit facility was redetermined on November 2, 2009 to be \$500.0 million.
+In connection with the issuance of the 83/8% senior notes, the borrowing base under our bank credit facility was redetermined on November 2, 2009 to be \$500.0 million.